 We tried the most traditional Arabic dish: rice with chicken and lamb, and for dessert, we chose fatteh, a delicious combination, very sweet, made of bread, banana and cream cheese (gishta), which can only be found in the Arabic stores; two words: mouth-watering!

-The visit at the restaurant was pretty short.
+The visit to the restaurant was pretty short.
 We didn’t want to spend too much time in Brooklyn, considering that the best thing in New York is actually Manhattan.
-The Big Apple is divided in 5 big areas or boroughs:
+The Big Apple is divided into 5 big areas or boroughs: